-Revision Date Summary of Changes 01/01/2022 Initial Effective Date 05/20/2022 Updated background, guidelines, and evidence-based scientific references.
-The literature review did not necessitate any modification to the CC.
-Changed title to "Fecal Calprotectin Testing in Adults" for clarity.
-04/04/2023 Updated the background, guidelines and recommendations, and evidence-based scientific references.
+Revision Date Summary of Changes 01/01/2024 Reviewed and Updated: Updated the background, guidelines and recommendations, and evidence-based scientific references.
 Literature review did not necessitate any modifications to coverage criteria.
-The following edits were made for clarity: All coverage criteria edited for clarity and consistency.
-Committee approved 4/4/2023
+The following changes were made for clarity and consistency: